XZiar/RayRenderer/common/README.md

   SharedResource is based on `Wrapper`, using weak_ptr and shared_ptr to managed resource.
 It is thread-safe and resource will get released once it's no longer held by anyone.

+* **SharedString**

+  An shared immutable string.

+  Some string is used across threads but not being modified, so they can be shared with proper lifetime management.

+  ShareString provides access using string_view and uses embedded reference-block to save pointer's dereference overhead.

 * **SpinLocker**

-  Spin-lock implemented using std::stomic.
+  Spin-lock implemented using std::atomic.
 It also provided a read-write lock(both priority supported) and a prefer-lock, both are spin-locked.

 * **StringEx**

-  Some useful utils for string operations like split, concat...
+  Some useful utilities for string operations like split, concat...

 * **StrCharset**